dzrw/outback/README.md

 ```

-## That looks almost exactly like how Knockout.js supports custom bindings.
+## That looks almost exactly like how Knockout does it.

-Yes, that's kind of the point.
+Thanks.

 ## Can I configure the bindings in code instead?